 Dora Concentration Camp Site

-This page features two adjacent sites that are really part of a whole: the underground factory for the manufacture of V-1 and V-2 rockets at the southern border of the Harz mountains near Nordhausen, and the adjacent concentration camp where the forced slave laborers who built the rockets were housed -- the Mittelwerk rocket factory and the Dora-Mittelbau camp -- and two nearby associated underground factory sites, the B3a and B12 tunnel complexes.
+This page features four adjacent sites that are really part of a whole: the underground factory for the manufacture of V-1 and V-2 rockets at the southern border of the Harz mountains near Nordhausen and the adjacent concentration camp where the forced slave laborers who built the rockets were housed -- the Mittelwerk rocket factory and the Dora-Mittelbau camp -- and two nearby associated underground factory sites, the B3a and B12 tunnel complexes.

 But Hitler's pet project of his secret "Revenge Weapons" - the V-1 and V-2 rockets - had a higher priority.
 The V-2 development complex at Peenemünde on the Baltic coast was bombed in August 1943 and early 1944, so production was moved to the tunnels in the Kohnstein hill.
 A company called the "Mittelwerk" took over the work, and rushed the tunnel system to completion.
 Eventually, there were some 47 cross-chambers, although not all actually connected Tunnel A with Tunnel B. Work on the tunnels and assembly of the rockets was performed by slave laborers from Buchenwald concentration camp.
 At first these inmates lived in miserable conditions in the tunnels themselves, subject to the damp, darkness, dust, and constant noise of the underground site.
 Later a camp was built adjacent to the tunnel entrances on the southern side of the Kohnstein; this was code-named "Dora" (also called "Mittelbau").
 Dora eventually became one of the largest labor camps in Germany, and the Mittelwerk eventually produced V-2 rockets, V-1 "flying bombs," and jet engines for Me 262 and Ar 234 aircraft.
 In 1945, production of the "Taifun" and "Orkan" anti-aircraft missiles was added to the slate.